East Asian Jews

 East Asian Jewish communities have existed for centuries.
-Even as the majority of the Jewish people settled in the Holy Land, Europe, and America, some traveled East Asia and settled.
+Even as the majority of the Jewish people settled in the Holy Land, Europe, and America, some traveled to East Asia and settled.
 Today, due to the increasing ease and decreasing price of communications and transportation, as well as other effects of globalization, the Jewish communities in China, Japan, and other places continue to grow.

 China

-Jewish settlers are documented in China as early as the 7th or 8th century CE, but they may have arrived during the middle of the Han Dynasty, or even as early as 231 BCE.
-Relatively isolated communities developed from the Tang and Song Dynasties (7th to 12th centuries CE) to the Qing Dynasty (19th century), the Kaifeng Jews comprised the most notable of these communities (in a restricted sense, the term "Chinese Jews" is often used in reference to these communities).
+Jewish settlers are documented in China as early as the 7th or 8th century AD, but they may have arrived during the middle of the Han dynasty, or even as early as 231 BC.
+Relatively isolated communities developed from the Tang and Song dynasties (7th to 12th centuries AD) to the Qing dynasty (19th century), the Kaifeng Jews comprised the most notable of these communities (in a restricted sense, the term "Chinese Jews" is often used in reference to these communities).
 By the time of the establishment of the People's Republic of China in 1949, few if any native Chinese Jews were known to have maintained the practice of their religion and culture.
 In the late 20th and early 21st centuries, however, some international Jewish groups have helped Chinese Jews rediscover their heritage.

 In the 19th and early 20th centuries, Jewish immigrants from around the world arrived in China with Western commercial influences, particularly in the commercial centers of Hong Kong, which was for a time a British colony, Shanghai (the International Settlement and French Concession), and Harbin (the Trans-Siberian Railway).
 In the first half of the 20th century, thousands of Jewish refugees escaping from the 1917 Russian Revolution and the Holocaust in Europe arrived in China.
 However a majority of them immigrated to Israel and various western countries after the communist takeover in 1949.

-Jews may be considered one of the officially undistinguished ethnic groups in China.
-The current number of Jews residing in the country is 2,000.

 Korea

 The Jewish presence in South Korea effectively began with the outbreak of the Korean War in 1950.
 At this time a large number of Jewish soldiers, including the chaplain Chaim Potok, came to the Korean Peninsula.
-Today the Jewish community is very small and limited to the Seoul metropolitan area.
+Today the Jewish community is very small and limited to the Seoul Metropolitan Area.
 There have been very few Korean converts to Judaism.
 In North Korea however, the presence of a Jewish community remains unknown.